 Of course, a task as major as changing your domain name requires you to have confidence in your site—as well as your hosting provider.

-When you select WordPress hosting with WP Engine, you’re selecting the market leader in reliable, fully managed WordPress hosting, and what’s more, our award-winning support team is always available to help!
+When you select WP Engine to host your WordPress site, you’re selecting the market leader in reliable, fully managed hosting for WordPress, and what’s more, our award-winning support team is always available to help!
 Speak with a representative now to find out more.

 Build faster, protect your brand, and grow your business with a WordPress platform built to power remarkable online experiences.